Pioneer movement

 A pioneer movement is an organization for children operated by a communist party.
 Typically children enter into the organization in elementary school and continue until adolescence.
 The adolescents then typically join the Young Communist League.
-Prior to the 1990s there was a wide cooperation between pioneer and similar movements of about 30 countries, coordinated by the international organization, International Committee of Children's and Adolescents' Movements (Comité international des mouvements d'enfants et d'adolescents, CIMEA), founded in 1958, with headquarters in Budapest, Hungary.
+Prior to the 1990s, there was a wide cooperation between pioneer and similar movements of about 30 countries, coordinated by the international organization, International Committee of Children's and Adolescents' Movements (Comité international des mouvements d'enfants et d'adolescents, CIMEA), founded in 1958, with headquarters in Budapest, Hungary.

 Overview

 During the Russian Civil War from 1917 to 1921, most of the Russian Scoutmasters and many Scouts fought in the ranks of the White Army against the Red Army.
 Between 1918 and 1920, the All-Russian Congresses of the Russian Union of the Communist Youth (Komsomol) decided to eradicate the Scout movement and create an organization of the communist type, that would take Soviet children and adolescents under its umbrella.
-This organization would resemble the Scout movement in its form but properly educate children with Communist teachings.
+This organization would resemble the Scout movement in its form but properly educate children with Communist teachings, to evince previous capitalist ideologies of private ownership and individualism.

 On behalf of the Soviet Council of People's Commissars, Nadezhda Krupskaya (Vladimir Lenin's wife and the People's Commissar of State for Education) was one of the main contributors to the cause of the Pioneer movement.
 In 1922, she wrote an essay called "Russian Union of the Communist Youth and boy-Scoutism."
 However, it was the remaining scoutmasters themselves who supported the Komsomol and the Red Army, who introduced the name "Pioneer" to it and convinced the Komsomol to adapt the Scout symbols and rituals.

 The first Pioneer organization was founded in Soviet Russia in 1922.
 Later, similar organizations were founded in the countries of the Eastern Bloc and other Communist states.

-The Pioneer movement was modeled in many aspects on the Scout movement.
+The Pioneer movement was modelled in many aspects on the Scout movement.
 The two movements share some principles like preparedness and promotion of sports and outdoor skills.
-The motto Always prepared! was adapted by the pioneer movement from the Scout Motto.
+The motto Always prepared! was adopted by the pioneer movement from the Scout Motto.